 “Rickett’s Battery”

-The monument to Consolidated Batteries F and G of the First Pennsylvania Light Artillery is southeast of Gettysburg on East Cemetery Hill.
-(39.821617° N, 77.228724° W; Google map; Tour map: East Cemetery Hill)
+The monument to Consolidated Batteries F and G of the 1st Pennsylvania Light Artillery is southeast of Gettysburg on East Cemetery Hill.
+(East Cemetery Hill tour map) It was erected in 1894 by the Commonwealth of Pennsylvania.

 From the front of the monument: